Jaden Ivey and the Chicago Bulls

 6. You don’t lose your voice.
 But you must understand your environment.

-But leadership requires more than expression.
+But leadership requires you to ask:

 Where am I?